 The findings reflect other research that has correlated a reduction in depressive symptoms with more fiber, plant-based whole foods, and fatty fish.(2)(3)(4) It’s also important to emphasize that whole foods, in particular those that are plant-based, aren’t just sources of vitamins and minerals but also phytochemicals and antioxidants, which have also been linked to lower levels of depression — possibly in part due to their beneficial impact on inflammation.(5)

-[Learn more: The Best Foods and Supplements for Fighting Inflammation.]
+[Learn more: The Best Omega-3 Supplements for Fighting Inflammation.]

 Image courtesy of the Examine.com Research Digest’s analysis of this study.